volume-trader/QuantowerKB/getting-started/coinpayments-payment.md

 ---
 description: >-
-  One of the most popular payment methods for Quantower licenses — is a Coinpayments service.
+  One of the most popular payment methods for VT-Terminal licenses — is a Coinpayments service.
 It allows paying for advanced functionalities by various crypto assets (coins).
 ---

 # “Coinpayments” payment

-While the process of coins transfer between digital wallets is pretty usual and straightforward, we decided to mention some additional aspects of Quantower license purchase using crypto coins.
+While the process of coins transfer between digital wallets is pretty usual and straightforward, we decided to mention some additional aspects of VT-Terminal license purchase using crypto coins.

 When you decide to pay for a license using your crypto-assets, you should press “Buy” for the required feature.
 Next, you should click “Pay with Coinpayments”.
 Now, you will be redirected to Coinpayments merchant where you should select a coin and then — “Complete Checkout”.
 You can register here, but it is not necessary.